Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Pro Tip:**  Before you write a single line of code,  sketch out your solution on a napkin (or whiteboard, if you're feeling fancy).
-Trust me, debugging a napkin is *way* easier than debugging a thousand lines of code fueled by caffeine and despair.
-Think of it as preemptive code therapy.
+- **Pro Tip:**  Before wrestling with a bug for hours,  **Google it first**.
+Seriously.
+You're not the first person to face that particular digital dragon.
+Someone's already slain it (and probably posted the solution on Stack Overflow with a triumphant "Solved!").
+Save yourself the frustration (and maybe some hair).

 ---

-### 📅 Last Updated: 2025-01-19 16:17
+### 📅 Last Updated: 2025-01-20 01:15

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!